knife-zero/knife-zero.github.io/30_subcommands.md

     - Up or downgrade omnibus chef-client before converge.
     - This option uses ruby which is included by omnibus-chef on node.

+chef-apply(12.6.0) does not have function to load the Node objects from Chef-Server.
+Currently, I have created pull request to support this feature.

 ### Examples